 Also of interest is that DeKalb Junction has more people living here who work in computers and math than 95% of the places in the US.

-DeKalb Junction’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, DeKalb Junction’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, DeKalb Junction doesn't have a public transportation system that people use for their commute.